uamv/typewheel-edd-ecologi/README.md

 Should you like to show your appreciation for this contribution to the community, I ask that you [help plant this forest](https://ecologi.com/gravityhopper?r=6102fa245a5109238b1f2de6) for [Gravity Hopper](https://gravityhopper.com) – the first site upon which this plugin has run.

 ## Installation & Setup
-After installation, please be sure to do the following in order to begin processing impact requests to the ecologi API.
+After installation, do the following to begin processing impact requests to the [ecologi API](https://docs.ecologi.com/docs/public-api-docs/API/Impact-API.v1.yaml).

 ### Retrieve API Key
 Within your ecologi account, create an API key for usage with EDD purchases.